I am Erin Morrison with Erin Morrison Photography and these marketing ideas will change your life!

 3. Post Photos to Google Locations

-Another great free marketing tactic is to upload photos to specific locations.
+Another great free marketing idea is to upload photos to specific locations.
 For me, this means that I can upload photos at popular locations for family photography or engagement photography.
 Why?
 Because I want to be SEEN.
 If people are looking at locations for engagement photos and family photos, that means that they could be in the search for a photographer.
 I want them to see my photos and hire me!

 4. Blogging & Asking Vendors for Help